HQTS Quality Control

 • Perform random quality inspection checks on products or services to assess quality levels.

-Quality inspectors also read and understand blueprints, specifications and monitor and observe operations to ensure they meet the relevant production standards.
-They can recommend adjustments to the manufacturing process, inspect, test or measure materials used in the final products, accept or reject finished items, remove products and materials that fail to meet the specifications, and report all the inspection and test data.
+Quality inspectors help to review blueprints and specifications, as well as monitor operations to ensure they meet the relevant production standards.
+They can recommend adjustments to the manufacturing process, inspect and test materials used in final products, accept or reject finished items, remove products that fail to meet specifications, and report all inspection and test data.

 Quality inspection report analysis